fkohlgrueber/pattern-matching/clippy_rfc.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Specifying lints using syntax tree patterns has a couple of advantages.
+Specifying lints using syntax tree patterns has a couple of advantages compared to the current approach of manually writing matching code.
 First, syntax tree patterns allow users to describe patterns in a simple and expressive way.
 This makes it easier to write new lints for both novices and experts and also makes reading / modifying existing lints simpler.

 Another advantage is that lints are independent of specific syntax tree implementations (e.g. AST / HIR, ...).
 When these syntax tree implementations change, only the `IsMatch` trait implementations need to be adapted and existing lints can remain unchanged.
-This also means that if the `IsMatch` trait implementations were integrated into the compiler, updating the `IsMatch` implementations would be required for the compiler to compiler successfully.
+This also means that if the `IsMatch` trait implementations were integrated into the compiler, updating the `IsMatch` implementations would be required for the compiler to compile successfully.
 This could reduce the number of times clippy breaks because of changes in the compiler.
 Another advantage of the pattern's independence is that converting an `EarlyLintPass` lint into a `LatePassLint` wouldn't require rewriting the whole pattern matching code.
 In fact, the pattern might work just fine without any adaptions.